epogrebnyak/impression/README.md

-> Note: this is an early version of the template, structure and workflow are to be improved yet.
+> Note: this is an early version of the template, structure and workflow are to be improved.

 # Minimal cookiecutter for Poetry, Sphinx and Streamlit